aws/aws-fpga/FAQs.md

 **Q: What resources within the FPGA does the AWS Shell consume?**

-The Shell consumes about 20% of the FPGA resources, and that includes the PCIe Gen3 X16, DMA engine, DRAM controller interface, ChipScope (Virtual JTAG) and other health monitoring and image loading logic.
+The Shell consumes about 20% of the FPGA resources, and that includes the PCIe Gen3 X16, XDMA IP, DRAM controller interface, ChipScope (Virtual JTAG) and other health monitoring and image loading logic.
 No modifications to the Shell or the partition pins between the Shell and the Custom Logic are possible by the FPGA developer.

 <a name="troubleshooting"></a>